Landozo/Extension-SliderMacros/README.md

 This works with Vanilla themed sillytavern, Moonlit Echoes themed sillytavern, and Nemo's Nemo Preset Extension enabled sillytavern as of January 26, 2026!

+## Features

+- Customizable Sliders (Numeric, Multiselect, Boolean), checkboxes, hue pickers, and dropdown menus that can be bound to {{macros}} values using a wide variety of settings.
+- The ability to control said sliders from a dedicated collapsible menu in the chat completion panel to activately control macro values in real time.
+- Grouping system to group sliders into groups for easier navigation!
+- Collection/Preset system to save slider macros, allow hotswapping between collections, bind them to a chat completion preset, and allow importing and exporting of slider collections!
+- Macros 2.0 functionality out of the box!
+Also compatible with nemo preset extension and moonlit echoes!
+- The ability to sync the macro to any existing variable or SillyTavern macro and allow temporary control of either using the macro slider (easily undoable).

 ## How to install

 1. In Sillytavern, in the extensions menu (<img width="30" height="29" alt="image" src="https://github.com/user-attachments/assets/4645c5f4-81ea-4875-a8dd-0b1da463bb95" />